 Fresh off of the tree, use lemons along with fresh mint and butter to make this Lemon Couscous pair perfectly with home-cooked lamb shanks and give yourself a reason to celebrate.
 These ingredients work well with pastas such as couscous and orzo, so I love to make orzo recipes like pasta salads with a bit of citrus for extra flavor.

 Serve up a bit of spontaneous brilliance for your next meal!
-I always depend on RiceSelect® to help me get the job done with quality ingredients that automatically enhance every meal I make.
+I always depend on RiceSelect® to help me get the job done with quality ingredients that automatically enhance every meal I make like this shrimp and white rice.
 I think of cooking as an experience that ought to be shared!
 Let’s stay connected through @riceselect on Instagram for some shared wisdom and unforgettable meals.